ConservationColorado/asana-hire/README.md

 we've adopted the tool at our organization, the application has necessarily grown from a set of command line tools to a full stack site.

-This application has administrator, hiring manager, and applicant users, with hundreds interacting in any given month.
+This application has administrator, hiring manager, and applicant users, with hundreds of monthly users.
 Since anyone can apply to any open position at any time, and since hiring managers can review applications asynchronously, the availability requirement is high.
-This is a major reason why the application is built upon a platform with good reliability (Asana).
+To achieve this availability, the application uses Asana as a data store.

+Asana is not perfect for this use case.
+The graph model used under the hood there is slow to retrieve large amounts of distributed information.
+This introduces latency to this application.
+However, Asana gives us a good balance of usability of our staff.
+It also comes at no additional cost; we already use the tool, while would have to pay for a managed database service.
+Also, we can easily export and report on data within Asana.

+In short, Asana gives high availability and non-techie user-friendliness in exchange for additional latency when this application is used manually.
+This is a worthwhile tradeoff for our use case!

 ### What it can do